 Most financial advisors work with the highest 25% net worth and income-earning households in society, and thus, their off-the-cuff advice can tend to lean toward strategies that are appropriate for those they serve.
 Inadvertently, the mass media often publishes this advice without an awareness of the caveats that apply to the mass middle-income part of society.

-- If you are married filing jointly, you may start losing your ability to deduct Traditional IRA contributions once your AGI hits $99,000.
-But you can still contribute the max to a Roth IRA as long as your modified AGI is below $186,000.
+If you are married filing jointly, you may start losing your ability to deduct Traditional IRA contributions once your AGI hits $101,000, if you have a retirement plan offered through your employer (if you don’t have a retirement plan offered through your employer, you don’t start losing your ability to deduct Traditional IRA contributions until your AGI hits $189,000).
+But you can still contribute the max to a Roth IRA as long as your modified AGI is below $189,000.

-As you can see, it's possible that you lose the benefit of pre-tax contributions to a Traditional IRA anyway, so a Roth IRA may be the only way to go after 401(k) contributions.
+As you can see, if you’re a high-income earner it’s possible that you lose the benefit of deducting pre-tax contributions to a Traditional IRA anyway, so a Roth IRA may be the only way to go after 401(k) contributions.

 The higher your income level, the more concerned you are about reducing taxes because you start paying taxes out the nose.
 In fact, just the thought of tax rates going even higher in the future really concerns high-income people, especially if they plan on living in retirement with an equally high standard of living.
 From this perspective, a Roth IRA sounds great because you never have to worry again about paying taxes on the back-end.